Vegan Dips, Salad Dressings, and Sauces

 • Vegan parmesan cheese or nutritional yeast, to taste

 Heat olive oil in a large pot.
-Add onion and garlic and sauté until transluscent.
+Add onion and garlic and sauté until translucent.
 Add Marsala and simmer for a minute.
 Add remaining ingredients.
 Bring to a boil, then lower heat and simmer for 15-20 minutes.

 Serves: Approximately 6 cups